gau-nernst/learn-cuda/2b_matmul_tensorop/README.md

   - -> no bank conflicts!
 However, this wastes shared memory -> reduce available L1 cache.
   - For `BLOCK_K>=64`, we also get no bank conflict with 8 elements (16-byte) padding.
   - Note that we also want `BLOCK_K>=64` to utilize 128-byte cache line.
 - The better way is to use **swizzled layout** for shared memory.
-The idea is that we spread 8 rows of each 8x8 `ldmatrix` tile across 32 banks.
-To use the same amount of shared memory, we need to **permute** the order/position of `ldmatrix` rows within the block tile.
+The idea is that we spread 8 rows of the 8x8 tile across 32 banks.
+To do so, we **permute** the position of each row within the block tile.
-  - For layout conversion, there is always a mapping of indices between those in the "special" layout (logical view) and those in linear layout (physical view).
-For swizzled layout, typically the **swizzle functor** only consists of bit manipulation operations.
-  - Each 8x-16bit row must stay together.
-In other words, we can use 16-byte as our unit of swizzling -> taking the word size as 16-byte.
-Each 16-byte word resides in 4 consecutive memory banks.
-We can call this "4-bank group".
-There are 8 groups in total (32 banks).
-We need to distribute 8 rows of `ldmatrix` tile (or simply 8x 16-byte words) among the 8 "4-bank groups".
-  - Looking at the index of the 16-byte elements, bits 0-2 determine the "4-bank group" (physical view).
-We also look that the row index.
-Which bits determine row index depends on the row stride (or width) of shared memory. **Bank conflict happens when row index changes but bank-group index does not change**.
-  - We XOR bank-group index with row-index -> bank-group index is shuffled by row-index.
-We should do this only for non-overlapping bits.
-    - Row stride is 1.
-Bits 0-2 determine row index.
-Bits fully overlap.
-No bank conflict
-    - Row stride is 2.
-Bits 1-3 determine row index.
-Bits 1-2 overlap (when we change bits 1-2, bank-group index also changes, while if we change bit 3, bank-group index does not change).
-XOR bit 0 with bit 3 -> when bit 3 changes, bank-group index also changes.
-    - Row stride is 4.
-Bits 2-4 determine row index.
-Bit 2 overlaps.
-XOR bits 0-1 with bits 3-4.
-    - Row stride is 8.
-Bits 3-5 determine row index.
-No overlap.
-XOR bits 0-2 with bits 3-5.
-    - Row stride is 16.
-Bits 4-6 determine row index.
-No overlap.
-XOR bits 0-2 with bits 4-6.
-  - Number of bits to XOR = min(log2(row stride), 3) (aka BBits in CUTE).
-XOR bit [0,num_bits-1] with [log2(row stride), log2(row stride) + num_bits - 1]. log2(row stride) is SShift in CUTE.
+  - Look at bit pattern of shared memory address.
+Bit0-1 are within a bank.
+Bit2-6 determines bank index (32 = 2^5).
+  - Due to 16-byte alignment constraint of `ldmatrix`, bit0-3 of row address are always zeros.
+  - -> we only need to permute bit4-6 of row address (3 bits).
+  - For `BLOCK_K=64` (stride = 128 bytes = 2^7), all row addresses have the same bit0-6 -> 32-way bank conflict.
+  - We XOR bit4-6 with row index to permute row positions in shared memory.
+XOR ensures that there is one-to-one mapping between input and output.
+  - For `BLOCK_K=32` (stride = 64 bytes = 2^6), all row addresses have the same bit0-5 -> 16-way bank conflict.
+  - We XOR bit4-5 with bit1-2 of row index.
+Note that we don't use bit0 of row index since that bit changes bit6 of row address.
+  - Note that row index is also encoded in pre-permuted address: it starts at bit-log2(stride), and spans 3 bits.